tylerchang/energy-scheduler/README.md

 4. Varying-Core Effects on Energy.
 Given a constant number of processes, observe energy usage during high concurrency vs parallelism
 5. Findings + Future Work

+# VERY INTERESTING

+source for all the AMD RAPL MSR registers are here: https://elixir.bootlin.com/linux/v6.18/source/arch/x86/include/asm/msr-index.h also an explanation for some of the MSRs are here: https://github.com/powerapi-ng/pyJoules/blob/a82c184aa14b397cf138b63b8794d075e68aeece/README.md
+1. try reading other power readings of different components of the cpu package.